mtewes/tenbilac/README.md

 Tutorial
 --------

 The documented code in ``demo/paper_figure`` serves as an example to run the basic features of tenbilac.
-It first generates some training data in form of noisy observations that depend on an explanatory variable.
+It first generates some training data in form of noisy observations _d_ that depend on an explanatory variable theta.
 It then performs inverse regressions of the explanatory variable given noisy observations.
 By training against the _Mean Square Bias_ (MSB) cost function the results are much more accurate than with the conventional mean square error (MSE).

 ![Demo figure](/demo/paper_figure/paper_figure.png)